cameronsamuels/dice/README.md

 - Amusing animations
 - High-res graphics (soon)
 - Beautiful backgrounds (for now)
-- Keyboard press, Mouse click, or Shaking your device to throw
+- Keyboard press or mouse click to throw
 - Lovely sound effects
 - No ads!!
 No in app purchases or cost!!

 # How to
 1. Open up <http://cameronsamuels.com/dicethrower> to start using it
-2. Click anywhere, press any key, or shake your phone to throw the dice
+2. Click anywhere or press any key on your keyboard to throw the dice

 # Apps
 You can download Dice Thrower for Chrome and Android.
 You can use it online anywhere.
 Soon there will be an iOS app and a Firefox extension.
 Possibly a Windows and Amazon Fire OS app.